Dcnigma/DC-uLaunch_Updater/README.md

 ## De-Install complete:
 ![alt text](https://github.com/Dcnigma/DC-uLaunch_Updater/blob/master/Screenshots/deinstallcomp.jpg?raw=true)
-This will only De-Install the Title's not the users saved information at ''/uLaunch/'' Like the screenshot says use Reboot Payload to do restart in to uLaunch.
+This will only De-Install the Titles, not the users information at ''/uLaunch/'' Themes will not be deleted.
+Like the screenshot says use Reboot Payload to do restart in to uLaunch.

 ## Install Extra Themes!